robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 We can change our weight by a little in the direction of the slope, calculate our loss and adjustment again, and repeat this a few times.
 Eventually, we will get to the lowest point on the curve.

 ![loss3.png](/loss3.png)

+The basic idea goes all the way back to Isaac Newton, who pointed out we can optimize arbitrary functions in this way.
+Regardless of how complicated our functions become, this basic approach of gradient descent will not significantly change.